proycon/analiticcl/README.md

 * Quick retrieval of spelling variants given an input word due to smart anagram hashing lookup.
 This is the main feature that drastically reduces the search spaces.
-* Works against a lexicon, which can either be a validated lexicon (prefered), or a lexicon derived from a corpus.
+* Works against a lexicon, which can either be a validated lexicon (preferred), or a lexicon derived from a corpus.
-* Uses an user-provided alphabet file for anagram hashing, in which multiple character may be mapped to a single alphabet entry if so desired (e.g. for casing or for more phonetic-like lookup behaviour like soundex)
+* Uses an user-provided alphabet file for anagram hashing, in which multiple characters may be mapped to a single alphabet entry if so desired (e.g. for casing or for more phonetic-like lookup behaviour like soundex)
 * Can take into account frequency information from the lexicon
 * Matching against final candidates using a variety of possible distance metrics.
 Scoring and ranking is implemented a